alexandermikuta/git-workshop/slides/slides.md

 # Tagging

-- list your existing tags with `git tag` or search with `git tag -l "v1.8.5*"`
 - you can create a tag with `git tag -a v1.9 -m "my version 1.9"`
+- list your existing tags with `git tag` or `git tag -l "v1.8.5*"`
-- to get the data of a tagged commit use `git show v1.9`
+- to get the data of a tagged commit use: `git show v1.9`
-- when tagging without -a, -m, -s option a lightweight tag is created only containing the commit checksum, e.g. `git tag v1.9-lw`
+- without -a, -m, -s option a lightweight tag containing only checksum is created:`git tag v1.9-lw`
-- tagging later can be done by specifying the commit the should be tagged, e.g. `git tag -a v1.9 9fceb02`
+- tagging later can be done by specifying the commit the should be tagged: `git tag -a v1.9 9fceb02`
-- by default `git push` does **not** transfer tags to the remote server, instead use `git push origin v1.9` or `git push origin --tags`
+- by default `git push` does **not** transfer tags. instead use `git push origin v1.9` or `git push origin --tags`
-- tags can be deleted by `git tag -d v1.9`
+- tags can be deleted with `git tag -d v1.9`
 - to checkout a tagged commit use `git checkout v1.9` (be aware of detached HEAD.
-Details: https://git-scm.com/book/en/v2/Git-Basics-Tagging)
+Details: https://www.git-tower.com/learn/git/faq/detached-head-when-checkout-commit)

 # Git Aliases

 > "Can simplify your Git-experience by settig custom aliases that are easier/shorter"

-e.g. `git config --global alias.unstage 'reset HEAD --'` enables usage of `git unstage fileA` instead of `git reset HEAD -- fileA`
+**`git config --global alias.unstage 'reset HEAD --'`**

+enables usage of **`git unstage fileA`** instead of **`git reset HEAD -- fileA`**

 # Submodules